 Additionally, video game music isn’t all about just having a furious pace to drive you through your experience it is also about emotion.
 More and more game music is getting complicated and entire symphonies are being written and performed just to help the player to feel that emotion within the game.

-We live in this exciting world where classical music and technology-driven video game intersect and influence each other.
+We live in this exciting world where classical music and technology-driven video games intersect and influence each other.
 It is the inevitable music evolution.
 There are really no limits to what can happen in music within games.

 Let’s close this article by sharing The Last of Us theme performed by the Royal Philharmonic Orchestra.